gloomloop/saga-agent/README.md

-# Saga Engine Agent
+# SAGA Engine Agent

-Saga (Structured Adventure Game Agent) Engine Agent is an interactive storytelling LLM agent that communicates with a game state server via tool-calling.
-It is part of the Saga Engine open core, along with the [Saga Engine Server](https://github.com/peterkuimelis/saga-server).
+SAGA (Structured Adventure Game Agent) Engine Agent is an interactive storytelling LLM agent that communicates with a game state server via tool-calling.
+It is part of the SAGA Engine, along with the [SAGA Engine Server](https://github.com/gloomloop/saga-server).

 ## Background